-In 2021, The Company has a quick liquidity ratio compared to 2020 equals 0.24 times and 0.39 times, respectively, with The Company's quick liquidity ratio decreasing due to the decrease in cash and cash equivalents, advances payments for construction, a deposit payment for land purchases, and the cost of obtaining contracts with customers.
+In 2023, the company has quick liquidity ratios of 0.30 times and 0.39 times, respectively, compared to 2022.
+The quick liquidity ratio decreased due to a decrease in cash and cash equivalents.

-In 2022, The Company has a quick liquidity ratio increasing due to the increase in cash and cash equivalents. and long-term loans to related business due within one year
+In 2022.
+The Company has a quick liquidity ratio compared to 2021 equals 0.39 times and 0.24 times, respectively, with the quick liquidity ratio increasing due to the increase in cash and cash equivalents, and long-term loans to related business due within one year.